 How to Wash and Re-Waterproof a Rain Jacket

-The milder mid-season has arrived and, as usual, it has brought temperamental weather along with it.
-That's why, at this transitional time of year, the lightweight and breathable waterproof, water-resistant or water-repellent windbreaker jacket really comes into its own, much like all other forms of waterproof gear!
-But if, in prep for those April showers, you're getting last year's much-loved waterproof jacket out of the cupboard again, you might need to consider re-proofing it before braving the elements.
-This is because, over time, the weatherproof performance of technical outerwear naturally starts to wane, either due to the presence of oils on the surface of your garment or due to the Durable Water-Repellent (DWR) treatment on its surface eroding.
-But don't let this be a cause for concern as, by caring for your waterproof clothing properly, you can both limit and reverse this.
-With our guide to how to re-waterproof and wash your rain jacket, we're here to help you keep your waterproof garments in good nick, so that you're ready for whatever the weather throws at you.
+At this time of year, the water-repellent windbreaker jacket really comes into its own, much like all other forms of waterproof gear!
+If you've been wearing your much-loved waterproofs throughout the autumn-winter season, you may need to re-proof them.
+This is because, over time, the weatherproof performance of technical outerwear wanes, due to either the presence of oils on the surface of your garment or because the Durable Water-Repellent (DWR) treatment on its surface erodes.
+However, by caring for your waterproof clothing properly, you can limit and even reverse this process.
+With our guide to how to re-waterproof and wash your rain jacket, we're here to help you keep your waterproof garments in excellent nick, so that you're ready for whatever the weather throws at you this spring!

 How do you know if your waterproof jacket needs re-proofing?